Learn about methods to design and deploy Oracle RAC.

 ENCRYPTION_WALLET_LOCATIONparameter for all Oracle RAC instances points to the same shared keystore location.
 The security administrator must also ensure security of the shared keystore by assigning appropriate directory permissions.

-If Oracle Automatic Storage Management Cluster File System (Oracle ACFS) is available for your operating system, then Oracle recommends that you store the keystore in Oracle ACFS.
+If Oracle Advanced Cluster File System (Oracle ACFS) is available for your operating system, then Oracle recommends that you store the keystore in Oracle ACFS.
 If you do not have Oracle ACFS in Oracle ASM, then use the Oracle ASM Configuration Assistant (ASMCA) to create it.
 You must add the mount point to the

 sqlnet.orafile in each instance, as follows: